The Monteverde Vibe

-Monteverde is home to an amazing cloud forest.
+Monteverde Costa Rica is home to an amazing cloud forest.
 This area is great for hiking, wildlife viewing, zip lining, and more!

 Downtown Monteverde is not a memorable place, but there are some nice restaurants and bars that we enjoy.
 Just make sure you get out of the downtown and really explore.
 You’ll be happy you did!

-Now on to the Monteverde budget travel guide!
+OK, now on to the Monteverde Costa Rica budget travel guide!